 Lorenz, Edward Norton (1917–2008)

-Research meteorologist at the Massachusetts Institute of Technology who, in the early 1960s, using a simple system of equations to model convection in the atmosphere, ran headlong into the phenomenon of "sensitivity to initial conditions".
+Edward Lorenz was a research meteorologist at the Massachusetts Institute of Technology who, in the early 1960s, using a simple system of equations to model convection in the atmosphere, ran headlong into the phenomenon of "sensitivity to initial conditions".
 In the process he sketched the outlines of one of the first recognized chaotic attractors.
 In Lorenz's meteorological computer modeling, he discovered the underlying mechanism of deterministic chaos: simply-formulated systems with only a few variables can display highly complicated behavior that is unpredictable.
 Using his digital computer, culling through reams of printed numbers and simple strip chart plots of the variables, he saw that slight differences in one variable had profound effects on the outcome of the whole system.
 This was one of the first clear demonstrations of sensitive dependence on initial conditions.
 Equally important Lorenz showed that this occurred in a simple, but physically relevant model.
 He also appreciated that in real weather situations, this sensitivity could mean the development of a front or pressure-system where there never would have been one in previous models.
 In his famous 1963 paper Lorenz picturesquely explains that a butterfly flapping its wings in Beijing could affect the weather thousands of miles away some days later.
-This sensitivity is now called the "butterfly effect."
+This sensitivity is now called the 'butterfly effect.'